The Best Summer Glamping Spots to Book Now

 Want all the perks of staying in a national park without the hassle of rolling out the sleeping bags?
 Under Canvas provides tricked-out tents that are the ultimate in pampered luxury, in unspoiled locations like the Grand Canyon, Zion, Glacier, and the Great Smoky Mountains.
 Opt for the Stargazer, an intimate marquee with a king size bed situated under a skylight for optimum nighttime viewings.
 During the day, the camp can arrange for helicopter tours or Jeep safaris.
 Have something more sedate in mind?
 Try a sunset yoga session backed by Zion’s red rocks.

-For a rustic stay that has all the nostalgia of going back to summer camp, consider Firelight Camp.
+For a rustic stay that has all the nostalgia of going back to summer camp, consider Firelight Camps.
 Located in the hippie holdout of Ithaca, New York, on the grounds of La Tourelle Resort and Spa, the tents have hardwood floors, beds topped with fleece blankets, and electric heaters for cooler nights; there’s also mesh netting to ward off unwanted company of the insect variety.
 The site provides immediate access to the hiking trails of Buttermilk Falls, but less aggressive pursuits also await—think bocce on the lawn, a tour of the Finger Lakes region’s unassuming wineries, or a waterfall treatment at the resort’s August Moon spa.

 Clayoquot Wilderness Resort